Beyond the Stick Cane handles design challenge

 Learning outcomes

-By the end of this Short Advanced Programme, students will be able to:
+By the end of this Short Advanced Programme, learners will be able to:

 Selection criteria